-GRAYSCALE CONTRAST SENSITIVITY (CONTINUED)
+HIGH-CONTRAST TARGET DETECTABILITY (CONTINUED)

-- 1. Apply coupling gel to the scanning surface or fill the water trough with tap water. - 2.
-Position the transducer above the tumor and perpendicular to the wires.
-(The tumor should appear as a circular region). - 3.
-Adjust the instrument settings (gain, TGC, output, etc.) as for a "normal" technique.
+- 3. Adjust the instrument settings (gain, TGC, output, etc.) as for a "normal" technique.
 Record these settings for use on subsequent testing. - 4.
-Align the probe so that the target is maximized. - 5.
+Align the probe so that all the targets are displayed at their maximum intensity level. - 5.
 Freeze the image and obtain a hard copy. - 6.
-Observe the general appearance of each tumor.
-Note if you are able to see each of the masses. - 7.
-A more detailed analysis can be performed by measuring the width and height of the mass. - 8.
-Record your observations.
+Observe the general appearance of each cystic structure.
+Note: if there is fill in and if you are able to see each of the masses. - 7.
+A more detailed analysis can be performed by measuring the width and height of each mass. - 8.
+Record your observations and measurements on a data sheet.